 Meaning and History

 At the beginning of the last century, the American corporation Xerox was known as Haloid and produced paper for professional photographers.
-It launched its first photocopier in 1949, which was reflected in its future identity.
+It launched its first photocopier in 1949, a development that would later shape its identity.
 The technology used was called Xerography, and the product was called Haloid Xerox 14.
 The resounding success of the invention led to “xerox” becoming a household name.
 The company was renamed after the new popular device and received corresponding visual symbols.
 In the early 1960s, the word “Haloid” on the brand logo was finally replaced by “Xerox.”
 The “X” trademark appeared a little later, splitting into pixel dots.
 It symbolizes the thin line between digital and paper documents.

 As the company evolved and expanded its range, it needed a new logo that wasn’t just associated with copiers.
-To get away from the stereotype, the office equipment and paper maker converted the lettering to lowercase.
+To avoid the stereotype, the office equipment and paper maker converted the lettering to lowercase.
 They added a sphere of lines forming the stylized letter “X.” This logo embodied the American corporation’s connection to its customers and to progressive technology.

 What is Xerox?